Disaster Risk Management Lab

 The Wharton Risk Center examines the disaster assistance policies and their impacts on households, communities, and federal taxpayers.
 We are exploring policies to enhance equitable recovery and building back better.

-The Impact of Flooding on the U.S. Housing Market
+The Impact of Natural Disasters on U.S. Housing and Mortgage Markets

-Wharton Risk Center researchers are exploring the impact of flood risk on the U.S. housing market and on the mortgage financing system.
+Wharton Risk Center researchers are exploring the impact of natural disaster risk on U.S. housing markets and on the mortgage financing system.

 Kousky, C., Ritchie, L., Tierney, K. and B. Lingle (2019).
 Return on Investment Analysis and its Applicability to Community Disaster Preparedness Activities: Calculating Costs and Returns.
 International Journal of Disaster Risk Reduction, 41.